DavesCodeMusings/ftpdlite/ADMINISTRATION.md

 A user account must have a UID of 0 (root) or a GID of 0 (root) for these privileged commands to succeed.

-The _root_ user also has the ability to log in after `SITE shutdown` has been issued to tell the server to stop accepting connections.
+The _root_ user also has the ability to log in after `SITE shutdown` has been issued and the server has stopped accepting connections.
 Any other users, including those with a GID of 0, will be denied when trying to log in.

 Here's a scenario where you might use this functionality: